ibm-cloud-docs/Cloudant/release_info/cli-change-log.md

 {: #cli-change-log}

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.cloudantfull}} CLI.

+## Version 0.0.9

+Version `0.0.9` of CLI was released on 19 April 2023.

+- Uses minimal Go version: `1.19`.
+- Uses {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.4.0`.
+- Updates dependencies.
+- Example displays to the command help output for every command.
+- Displays an error in case of Go SDK error.

 ## Version 0.0.8
 {: #cli-008}